-The Amazon Echo is the key to making your home a smart home.
-Some might say that Alexa is stupid, but having one device that can dim your lights, update you with the latest news, and adjust your thermostat is pretty neat.
+The Amazon Echo is a great cornerstone for turning your house into a smart home.
+Having one device that can dim your lights, update you with the latest news, and adjust your thermostat is pretty neat.

-Even if you don’t have any other smart home gadgets, the Echo is a great music player.
-Whether you’ve got the full Echo or opted for the Dot or Tap, here are all the ways you can play music on your Alexa-enabled speaker.
+But even if you don’t have any other smart home gadgets, the Echo makes a great music player.
+No matter which Echo device you have, here’s a guide covering all the ways to play music on Alexa.

-If you’re a Prime member, one of the many benefits available to you is Prime Music.
-This is a limited music streaming service that includes around two million songs.
+Prime Music is one of Amazon Prime’s many benefits .
+It’s a limited music streaming service that includes Alexa music stations and around two million songs.
 That number pales in comparison to the 30 million that Spotify offers, but Prime Music is still worth a look.

-To play Prime Music on your Echo, try these Alexa commands:
+To play Prime Music on your Echo, try these Alexa music commands:

 - “Play the Top Pop station.”